uvarc/rc-website/content/userinfo/howtos/rivanna/bioinfo-on-rivanna.md

 # Bioinformatics Modules

-To get an up-to-date list of the installed bioinformatics applications, log on to Rivanna and run the following command in a terminal window:
+To get an up-to-date list of the installed bioinformatics applications, log on to UVA HPC and run the following command in a terminal window:
 ```
 module keyword bio
 ```